wonsunahn/CS1632_Summer2020/deliverables/5/README.md

 ## Submission

-This is an individual submission.
-Do not work together with your partner in any manner.
-You are free to discuss and shared code for your exercises with your partner (or any other student), and that is the extent to which you should collaborate.
-If you know how to do the exercises, there is no reason you should have difficulty.

 You will create a GitHub repository just for deliverable 5.
 Make sure you keep the repository *PRIVATE* so that nobody else can access your repository.
 Once you are done modifying code, don't forget to commit and push your changes to the github repository.
 Submit your GitHub repository to GradeScope at the "Deliverable 5 GitHub" link.
+Don't forget to add your partner, if you have one.
 Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

 ## GradeScope Feedback